Unicorn: Reasoning about Configurable System Performance through the lens of Causality: Appendix

-Here, $N$ represents the total number of values $X$ (\texttt{Batch Size}) can take.
-If changes in \texttt{Batch Size} result in a large change in \texttt{Cache Misses}, then $\mathrm{ACE}\left(Z, X\right)$ will be larger, indicating that \texttt{Batch Size} on average has a large causal effect on \texttt{Cache Misses}.
-Note, if $X$ is a continuous variable, we would replace the summation of \eq{ace} with an integral.
-For the entire path, we extend \eq{ace} as: \smalleq { \mathrm{Path}_{ACE} = \frac{1}{K} \cdot \sum \mathrm{ACE}(Z, X) \forall X, Z \in path } \eeq \eq{path_ace} represents the average causal effect of the causal path.
+Note, if $X$ is a continuous variable, we would replace the summation of $ACE$ with an integral.
+For the entire path, we extend it as: \smalleq { \mathrm{Path}_{ACE} = \frac{1}{K} \cdot \sum \mathrm{ACE}(Z, X) \forall X, Z \in path } \eeq \eq{path_ace} represents the average causal effect of the causal path.
 The configuration options that lie in paths with larger $P_{ACE}$ tend to have a greater causal effect on the corresponding non-functional properties in those paths.
 We select the top $K$ paths with the largest $\mathrm{P}_{ACE}$ values, for each non-functional property.
-In this paper, we use K=3, 5,7 and 9, however, this may be modified in our replication package.
+In this paper, we use K=3 to 25, however, this may be modified in our replication package.

 Counterfactual queries can be different for different tasks.
 For debugging, we use the top $K$ paths to (a)~identify the root cause of non-functional faults; and (b)~prescribe ways to fix the non-functional faults.
-Similarly, we use the top $K$ paths to identify the options that can improve the non-functional property values near optimal.
+Similarly, we use the top $K$ paths to identify the options that can improve the non-functional property values near-optimal.
 For both tasks, a developer may ask specific queries to \ourapproach and expect an actionable response.
 For debugging, we use the example causal graph of where a developer observes low FPS and high energy, \ie, a multi-objective fault, and has the following questions:

 \textbf{\faQuestionCircle~\textbf{``What are the root causes of my multi-objective (\texttt{FPS} and \texttt{Energy}) fault?''}} To identify the root cause of a non-functional fault, we must identify which configuration options have the most causal effect on the performance objective.
 For this, we use the steps outlined in~\tion{path_discovery} to extract the paths from the causal graph and rank the paths based on their average causal effect (\ie, $\mathrm{Path}_{ACE}$ from \eq{path_ace}) on latency and energy.
 We return the configurations that lie on the top $K$ paths.
 For example, in ~\fig{causal_model_example} we may return (say) the following paths: \bisq